How Category Entry Points Supercharge Your Retail Ads blog article featured image

 • Dinner Top-Up: the quick dash for essentials: snacks or drinks after work.
 Think: evening rush for cold beers on a hot day.

-• Stock-Up Missions: the big monthly haul (less common in summer when shoppers buy on the fly).
+• Stock-up missions: the big monthly haul (less common in summer when shoppers buy on the go).

-These aren’t random.
-We tie them to life stages (e.g., families with kids buy more snacks) and rhythms (e.g., Fridays peak for weekend prep).
-Why care?
-Because targeting these moments in retail media means your ad appears when the shopper’s mind is open, boosting clicks, purchases, and ROAS.
+These are not random.
+We tie them to life stages (e.g., families with kids buy more snacks) and rhythms (e.g., the Friday peak for weekend prep).
+Why does this matter?
+Because targeting these moments in retail media means your ad appears when the shopper's mind is open, which increases clicks, purchases, and ROAS.

 They are your Category Entry Points in the real world.
 Name the door.
 Show up at the right second.
 Count the cash.
-Then add the next door.
+Then add the door next to it.

 More Stories